 Payments of up to 50 euros don’t require your customers to enter their PIN.
 Larger amounts need to be confirmed by PIN, just like with contactless card payments.

 Check whether your payment terminal can accept contactless payments, which most do.
 Wearables payments can be made at any Bancontact or Maestro terminal displaying the contactless logo.

-If your customers have a Garmin or Fitbit smartwatch, they just have to hold it close to the contactless reader on your payment terminal for a few seconds (there’s no need to touch it) and enter their PIN to pay.
+Your customers can also use an Android smartwatch or a Garmin, Fitbit or Apple smartwatch to pay.
+They simply hold it close to the contactless symbol on your terminal (there’s no need to touch it) and confirm the payment on their watch.

-- Wipe down payment terminal keypads thoroughly with a disinfecting wipe (then bin it) before entering your PIN
+- Disinfect your payment terminal regularly and clean the buttons with a disinfecting wipe (then bin it)

 - Keep your counter and worktop as clear as possible to make it easier to clean